parshavjain/spring-assignment-solution-step1/readme.md

 3. For hibernate configuration we require the following: Dialect,driver class,username,password,database URL, mapping classes.
 4. Build the sessionFactory object based on the parameters from hibernate.cfg.xml file.
 Also, handle exception if the session factory object can't be created.

+### Steps to be followed :

+Step 1: Clone the boilerplate in a specific folde in your local machine and import the same in your eclipse STS.
+Step 2: Configure hibernate.cfg.xml file with the appropriate database's Username and Password, also create a schema which is mentioned as in hibernate.connection.url property.
+        **Note: Ensure the port number mentioned in the URL property and your database port number are same.**
+Step 3: In ApplicationContextConfig.java file add the required annotations and base packages to scan in @componentScan Annotation.
+Also define the bean for view resolver.
+Step 4: Specify Root config class in WebApplicationInitializer.java file.
+Step 5: Build the sessionFactory object based on the parameters from hibernate.cfg.xml file in HibernateUtil.java file.
+Step 6: In Message.java file (which is considered as Model class), annotate this class with @Entity Annotation and add @Id annotation to specify the primary key for the table.
+Step 7: Annotate the MessageController.java file with @Controller annotation, also define a handler method to read the existing messages from the database,
+        and to read the senderName and message from requested parameters and save the message in the message table in the database.

 ### Project structure

 The folders and files you see in this repositories, is how it is expected to be in projects, which are submitted for automated evaluation by Hobbes